jianwen-android/notes-sst-/English/Continuous writing/Expository.md

 ## Deductive reasoning

 - if A is true, and since B is a subset of A, it follows that B must be true

+## Comparison and contrast

+- What is the difference between A and B, therefore why is A better than B and why your point is true